 There can be duplication of roles, turf wars, poor communication and conflicts of culture.

-We help our clients to spot weaknesses in their organisational structures before they become ingrained problems.
-Then we establish support processes that free each of your people to focus on the best way to be an integral part of the teams they work within.
+I help my clients to spot weaknesses in their organisational structures before they become ingrained problems.
+Then I establish support processes that free each of your people to focus on the best way to be an integral part of the teams they work within.